-This is written because it's a recurring question to us, so here goes.
+(This is written because funding is a recurring question to us, so here goes.)

 First, you will find that starting a startup is a series of how-to research.

 You never really know how to do the next thing, so you use whatever you can to just figure it out, hire people who are resourceful and can do the same.